onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

    ![](/content/screenshots/formbuilder/form-builder-29.png)

-  You can also add a [skip logic](https://help.ona.io/guides/formbuilder/#skip-logic).
+  You can also add a [skip logic](https://help.ona.io/guides/formbuilder/#skip-logic) for the group.

 ##### <a name="adding-removing-questions"></a>Adding or Removing Questions in a Group

-You can add or remove questions from the group by dragging them in and out of the group.
+Add or remove questions from the group by dragging them in and out of the group.

 ![](/content/screenshots/formbuilder/form-builder-30.png)